Born: February 18, 1977

 He played a supporting role in the 2014 comedy Neighbors alongside Seth Rogan, and reprised his role in the 2016 sequel Neighbors 2: Sorority Rising.
 On April 8, 2015, Ike got his biggest break to date when he was cast in the DC Comics film Suicide Squad.

-His latest films include the animated flick Storks (2016), the comedy Snatched (2017) with Amy Schumer and Goldie Hawn, the drama Felt (2017) with Liam Neeson and Diane Lane, and the sci-fi film Bright (2017) with Will Smith.
+His latest films include the animated flick Storks (2016), the comedy Snatched (2017) with Amy Schumer and Goldie Hawn, the drama Felt (2017) with Liam Neeson and Diane Lane, the sci-fi film Bright (2017) with Will Smith, and the drama Mark Felt: The Man Who Brought Down the White House (2017).

 On TV, Ike plays a regular role as nurse Morgan Tookers on the comedy series The Mindy Project, and is also a writer and story editor for the series.
 He lives in Los Angeles, with his producer wife Erica Hanson, whom he married in 2009, and their two daughters named Foster and Payton June.